May 05, 2023 by Anna-Bet Stemmet

 History of cherries in cocktails

-Cherries have been used in cocktails for centuries as both a garnish and flavouring agent.
+Cherries have been used in cocktails for centuries as both a garnish and flavoring agent.
 In the early days of cocktail culture, cherries were often muddled with sugar and mixed with wine or brandy to create a sweet and fruity drink.
 As cocktail culture evolved, cherries became a common garnish for drinks made with whiskey, particularly the Manhattan and Old Fashioned.

 Different ways to use cherries in cocktails